 *Did you know we publish a monthly newsletter that you can subscribe to for FREE?
 Just click the link at the bottom of this post!*

 The second most popular post was ‘Toronto’s Booming Technology Economy And Our Real Estate Market‘.
-As the globe shifts into one firmly rooted in the new post-industrial economies, Toronto is increasingly a hot spot for tech development and investment, mostly because we’re on the zeitgeist of everything NOW.
-We’re young, liberated, progressive, inclusive, tolerant, multi-cultural, forward-thinking, engaged, polite, respectful, competitive, fair and on the cutting edge of mood.
-Go Toronto!
+As the world becomes more firmly dependant on and interwoven with the new post-industrial economies, Toronto is increasingly a hot spot for tech development and investment, mostly because we’re arguable the Canadian city most obsessed with the zeitgeist of NOW.
+For the most part, we’re young, liberated, progressive, inclusive, tolerant, multi-cultural, forward-thinking, engaged, polite, respectful, competitive, fair, and on the cutting edge of mood.
+What companies have come calling, and who are the power players in our technology economy?
+Find out here!

 And – for lovers of unique urban spaces – don’t miss our sensational Toronto real estate listed for sale or lease on our site for your consideration!